FACT-Finder-Web-Components/shopware6-plugin/README.md

     APP_URL=http://saleschannel-domain.com php [SHOPWARE_ROOT]/bin/console factfinder:data:export

+##### Running export with a worker

+Since version 7.3.0, we've introduced a new export flow based on the worker.
+The biggest advantage of this export method is the reduced memory usage, which is especially helpful when you have a large or complex products catalog.
+Currently, this command is only available from the CLI and can be executed by:

+    php [SHOPWARE_ROOT]/bin/console factfinder:data:worker-export

+The options are the same as described above for `factfinder:data:export`

 #### Selecting Categories for CMS Export
 With CMS Export we introduced custom field for CategoryEntity by which we filter the Categories going to be exported.